sankalpa-adhikari-sa/Kobo-bifrost-cli/README.md

 pip install git+https://github.com/sankalpa-adhikari-sa/Kobo-bifrost-cli
 ```

-_Note: It is recommended to install this package by creating a python virtual enviroment to avoid any conficts that may arise due to changes in dependencies packages version.
-This CLI tool uses click, requests and rich packages as dependencies_
+\_Note: It is recommended to install this package by creating a python virtual enviroment to avoid any conficts that may arise due to changes in dependencies packages version.
 After successfully installing the CLI tool.
 Navigate to your terminal (if you are using python enviroment first activate your python enviroment on which cli is installed) and use `bifrost` command to use it's funtions.

 ## Uninstall